igitnow/DirectFerriesTest/README.md

   </tr>
   <tr>
     <td>Redirect the user to another page on submission</td>
-    <td>The concept of redirection in HTTP is performed only via GET protocol.
-In Razor RedirectToPage could be used.
-In MVC (this project) RedirectToAction is used instead to perform the same process on submitting the form</td>
+    <td>The concept of redirection in HTTP is performed only via GET method In Razor RedirectToPage could be used.
+In MVC (this project) RedirectToAction is used instead to perform the same process on submitting the form.</td>
   </tr>
   <tr>
     <td>Display welcome message with users first name only</td>